-VII.
+VIII.
 CONCLUSIONS

-A. EMERGIA main findings
+A. Main findings

-The SESAR research project EMERGIA [6,7] addressed the question whether A3's powerful emergent behaviours can be maintained by ground-based TBO.
-The EMERGIA project has shown that the answer to this question is negative.
-This is due to various extra air-ground communication activities that cannot be avoided when adopting a centralized ground-based TBO ConOps instead of the distributed A3 ConOps.
-However, prior expectation was that the burden from these extra airground communication activities would be compensated in some way by an advantage of making use of a centralized joint conflict resolution capability.
-The EMERGIA project has shown that the latter advantage does not simply outweigh A3's advantage of distributed decision-making.
+This paper has conducted agent-based modelling and rareevent simulation to answer the question whether A3's powerful emergent behaviours in managing uncertainties and hazards can be maintained by ground-based TBO.
+The findings show that the answer to this question is negative.
+This is due to various extra air-ground communication activities that cannot be avoided when adopting a centralized groundbased TBO ConOps instead of the distributed A3 ConOps.
+However, prior expectation was that the burden from these extra air-ground communication activities would be compensated in some way by an advantage of making use of a centralized joint conflict resolution capability.
+The results obtained show that the latter advantage does not simply outweigh A3's advantage of distributed decision-making.